hiruthicShaSS/docs/content/contributing/style-guide-and-content-model/contents-of-a-github-docs-article.md

 - When a single set of permissions applies to all procedures in an article, use the [permissions frontmatter](https://github.com/github/docs/tree/main/content#permissions).
 - When an article contains multiple procedures and different permissions apply, include a separate permissions statement under each relevant header, before each procedure.
 - Don't include permissions in an article’s intro.
 - Roles exist at different levels.
 Refer only to the role at the same level as the action.
 For example, you need admin access to a repository (repository-level role) to configure protected branches.
-You can get admin access to a repository by being an organization owner (organization-level role), but the repository-level role is what actually governs your ability to take the action, so that is the only role that should be mentioned in the permissions statement.
+You can get admin access to a repository by being an organization owner (organization-level role), but the repository-level role is what actually governs your ability to take action, so that is the only role that should be mentioned in the permissions statement.
 - Language to use in a permissions statement:
   - [ACCOUNT ROLE] can [ACTION].
   - People with [FEATURE ROLE] access for a [FEATURE] can [ACTION].